 Redding said local police tried to intimidate him, as he sat in a tree, with threats that he would be charged with terrorism.
 When company representatives said they would under-bore through the preserve, rather than cut trees in the ecologically sensitive area, the activist left the site, unobserved.

-Two independent live streamers, Elizabeth Arce and Lorenzo Serna, embedded on a timber wall, ” >TransCanada, the livestreamers are not real journalists, but activists claiming to be journalists in order to demonstrate.
+According to TransCanada, the livestreamers are not real journalists, but activists claiming to be journalists in order to demonstrate.

 “They’ve created this way of somehow controlling the story, controlling the message about what’s occurring through a legal framework, and it’s just being allowed,” Serna says.
-“It’s controlling the press’ ability to engage things.
+“It’s controlling the press’s ability to engage things.
 It’s controlling our ability to understand what’s going on in this country, and I think that some people have to be willing to breach that.”

-Candice Bernd is an organizer with the Tar Sands Blockade.
+Full disclosure: Candice Bernd was formerly affiliated with the Tar Sands Blockade.